smartface/sf-component-calendar/README.md

   theme=null,
   // Provides to display only days of the current month.
 Default: false justCurrentDays=false,
-  // Provides to manage calendar using external CalendarCore calendarCore=null,
+  // Provides to manage calendar state using an external CalendarCore component.
+Default is null to use internal component. calendarCore=null,
-  // Provides to manage styles using external calendar-context.
-Default: null context=null,
+  // Provides to manage styles using external calendar-context component.
+Default is null to use internal component. context=null,
   // Provides to use or not single day selection.
 Default: true useDaySelection=true